markmendelasis/taylor-swift-lyrics-and-chords/README.md

 # About the Website
 This presonal project will be using Public API to Acquire Taylor Swift Lyrics and Chords.
 This contains Taylor Swift Album from 2006 up to this day.
 I hope This project will be a success.

+I'm using node.js, express.js and ejs for this project.

 ## Getting Started